xini/silverstripe-minify-html/readme.md

 Note: this version is compatible with SilverStripe 6.
 For SilverStripe 5, please see the [2 release line](https://github.com/xini/silverstripe-minify-html/tree/2).

-Note: this version is compatible with SilverStripe 5.
-For SilverStripe 4, please see the [1 release line](https://github.com/xini/silverstripe-minify-html/tree/1).

 ## Installation

 Install the module using composer: